lizkim17/d2mr-assessment-lizkim/Mini Project 1/assessment.md

 <!-- Explanation of demonstrated off-the-syllabus skills below this line -->

-1. scrape data from external sources
+1. scrape data from external sources -> scrapted data from wikipedia
-2. create a table of contents with links to each heading
+2. create a table of contents with links to each heading -> it is at the top of the document
-3. tidying the data using bind_rows and pivot_wider
+3. tidying the data using bind_rows and pivot_wider -> under Descriptive Statistics and Plots
+4. Merge different datasets -> when creating plots
+5. Renaming columns -> when creating plots
+6. Add bins to the data using the specified quartiles when creating plots -> when creating plot for RQ3.

 <!-- Explanation of demonstrated off-the-syllabus skills above this line -->